AlfredChan919/acit2420-assignment3p1/README.md

 `sudo systemctl start generate-index.service`

-If successful, we can check by entering: `systemctl status generate-index.service` and checking the logs.
+If successful, we can check by entering: `systemctl status generate-index.service` and checking the logs.[4]

 ## Step 3: Nginx Configuration